-- A. To provide CWSRF assistance to the extent there are sufficient project applications of the CWSRF IIJA and Base Capitalization Grant for equivalency in the amount of the allocations. - B. To provide subsidization to qualifying projects to the extent required and allowable by the capitalization grant guidelines. - C. To ensure the projects receiving any Federal funds are in compliance with the Build America Buy America (BABA) Act passed by Congress in 2021, concurrently with the IIJA. - D. To ensure that Davis Bacon Act wage rules apply to all assistance agreements made with funds appropriated under the Base and IIJA Supplemental Capitalization Grants.
+- A. To provide CWSRF assistance to the extent there are sufficient project applications of the CWSRF IIJA and Base Capitalization Grant for equivalency in the amount of the allocations. - B. To provide subsidization to qualifying projects to the extent required and allowable by the capitalization grant guidelines. - C. Assure that SRF funds are used effectively for wastewater treatment and stormwater management projects, non-point source pollution management projects and/or estuary

-- E. Assure that SRF funds are used effectively for wastewater treatment and stormwater management projects, non-point source pollution management projects and/or estuary conservation and management systems intended to resolve high priority public health and water quality concerns as well as other regulatory agency concerns. - F. In accordance with 40 CFR §31.40 and 40 CFR §35.3165, as applicable, provide in the Annual Report or through the online EPA OWSRF data system, information regarding the achieved environmental results.
-Results shall include how the CWSRF impacts compliance, water quality, and designated uses. - G. Assure that all funds are expended in an expeditious and timely manner by executing binding agreements in an amount not less than 120 percent of each Capitalization Grant payment within 1 year of receipt of such capitalization grant payment. - H. Assure the fiscal, technical, and managerial integrity of the SRF program by preventing waste, fraud, and abuse.
-Projects will be inspected as necessary to make certain the project is constructed correctly and efficiently. - I. Expedite project development and construction by encouraging projects to begin construction within one year of placement in the IUP.
+- conservation and management systems intended to resolve high priority public health and water quality concerns as well as other regulatory agency concerns. - D. In accordance with 40 CFR §31.40 and 40 CFR §35.3165, as applicable, provide in the Annual Report or through the online EPA OWSRF data system, information regarding the achieved environmental results.
+Results shall include how the CWSRF impacts compliance, water quality, and designated uses. - E. Assure that all funds are expended in an expeditious and timely manner by executing binding agreements in an amount not less than 120 percent of each Capitalization Grant payment within 1 year of receipt of such capitalization grant payment. - F. Assure the fiscal, technical, and managerial integrity of the SRF program by preventing waste, fraud, and abuse.
+Projects will be inspected as necessary to make certain the project is constructed correctly and efficiently. - G. Expedite project development and construction by encouraging projects to begin construction within one year of placement in the IUP.
 Projects on the fundable list for construction represent the vast majority of the committed funds and are ready to be submitted for bids.
 As a result, these projects nearly always begin construction within one year.